Looking At Workday's Recent Whale Trades

-Someone with a lot of money to spend has taken a bearish stance on Workday WDAY.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Workday.

+Looking at options history for Workday WDAY we detected 33 strange trades.

 What's The Price Target?